mw-ste/CSharpRecordTypes/RecordTypes.md

 - the `record` keyword adds another way to define types (like `class`, `interface`, ...)
 - records are reference types
 - records are intended for supporting immutable data models
-- therefore records have compiler-generated members like overwritten equality comparison and `toString`, or non-destructive mutation
+- therefore records have compiler-generated members like overwritten equality comparison and `ToString`, or non-destructive mutation
 - the compiler-generated members will not change the state of the record

 ## When do I use them?